 Building a strong foundation of organic traffic and SEO is one of the most powerful marketing channels available to businesses.

 With rising PPC costs and increased competition on social media, ranking in search engines can be a major competitive advantage when it comes to driving leads and customers.
-That said, SEO is also highly competitive and more of a long-term game that requires consistent time and effort to see notable business results.
+That said, even though there are many benefits to SEO, it is also highly competitive and more of a long-term game that requires consistent time and effort to see notable business results.

-Since ranking organically is a longer-term investment compared to other marketing strategies, if you decide to invest in this channel you need the right tools to ensure success.
-In this guide, we’ll discuss how to use one of the most powerful tools that marketers can use to succeed with SEO: SEMrush.
+Since ranking organically is a longer-term investment compared to other marketing strategies, if you decide to invest in this channel, you need the right SEM reporting tools to ensure success.
+In this guide, we’ll discuss how to use one of the most powerful tools that marketers can use to succeed with SEO: Semrush.

-As one of our marketing partners and most highly used integrations, SEMrush has become a key part of our client’s SEO success.
-In order to understand how marketers are using this tool, we also reached out to several agency owners to hear how they’re using the SEMrush in conjunction with AgencyAnalytics.
+As one of our marketing partners and most highly used integrations, Semrush has become a key part of our client’s SEO success.
+In order to understand how marketers are using this tool, we also reached out to several agency owners to hear how they’re using Semrush in conjunction with AgencyAnalytics.